nowtech-common/cpp-logger/README.md

 construction and thread registration should be done as early as possible.

 There is an application-specific enum `nowtech::LogApp` which comes in a user-defined header called _LogApp.h_.
-This may have the following contents:
+This may have similar contents:

 ```cpp
 #ifndef NOWTECH_LOGAPP_H_INCLUDED